Runtime Filtering for Impala Queries (Impala 2.5 or higher only)

 To understand how runtime filtering works at a detailed level, you must be familiar with some terminology from the field of distributed database technology:

 What a plan fragment is.
 Impala decomposes each query into smaller units of work that are distributed across the cluster.
 Wherever possible, a data block is read, filtered, and aggregated by plan fragments executing on the same host.
-For some operations, such as joins and combining intermediate results into a final result set, data is transmitted across the network from one DataNode to another.
+For some operations, such as joins and combining intermediate results into a final result set, data is transmitted across the network from one Impala daemon to another.

 HASH JOINplan nodes are, and their role in computing query results: